Phmager/phmager.github.io/_posts/2015/2015-07-09-aspnet-vnext-part-1.markdown

 categories: [example]
 ---

-Welcome to the first post in the series about ASP.NET vNext beta5.
-Let's take at the steps we want to fulfill:

-  1. Deploy a web api locally
-  2. Deploy a web api to a local Docker machine
-  3. Deploy a web api to [DigitalOcean](https://www.digitalocean.com/) (using a Docker Container)
-  4. Upload a Docker Container to a private Docker Container Repository (Tutum) and deploy it
-  5. Deploy a web api with dependencies to other Docker Containers
-  6. Use GitHub + Travis for a continuous integration
-  7. ???
+{% include_relative 2015-07-09-aspnet-vnext-outline.markdown %}

-For this Post you need Visual Studio 2015 RC installed and ASP.NET vNext beta5.
+For this post you need Visual Studio 2015 RC installed and ASP.NET vNext beta5.
 To update your ASP.NET runtime you need to run ```dnvm upgrade``` in your console.

 The full source code can be found in [this repository](https://github.com/Phmager/ASP.NET-Deployment-Example).